 NAIT's Centre for Applied Disaster and Emergency Management (CADEM) advances the disaster and emergency management profession through hands-on training, professional development in a collaborative environment, and innovative solutions that reflect current global best practices.

-CADEM is excited to announce the launch of the Crisis Management Essentials Certificate.
+CADEM is excited to announce the launch of Incident Command System (ICS) training and the Crisis Management Essentials Certificate.
 Gain the leadership skills you need to address the needs of a complex organization before, during and after a crisis.
 Register now.

 Through education, knowledge transfer and outreach, CADEM continues to work closely with key Emergency Management stakeholders to grow the Centre and its mandate.
 CADEM's Advisory Council ensures all programming adheres to relevant regulations, standards, and protocols, and reflects the needs of industry, government, and professional bodies to improve individual, organizational, and community resilience.
 CADEM uses the Incident Command System of training to ensure our course material is relevant, up-to-date, and highly effective.

 This course introduces the Incident Command System (ICS) and provides the foundation for higher level ICS training.